sebanc/linuxloops/Readme/Distro-notes.md

 After install, if you want to install packages via nix, open the teminal and run "sudo nix-channel --update" first.

-## openSUSE
+## OpenSUSE

-### Specific note for opensuse installation in a disk image with secure boot enabled
+### Specific note for OpenSUSE installation in a disk image with secure boot enabled

-Disk images use the actual opensuse secure boot key.
-When the opensuse secure boot key changes which should be very rare, you will need to disable secure boot temporarily and enroll the new key with mokutil by running:
+Disk images use the actual OpenSUSE secure boot key.
+When the OpenSUSE secure boot key changes which should be very rare, you will need to disable secure boot temporarily and enroll the new key with mokutil by running:
 ```
 sudo cp /usr/share/efi/x86_64/grub.der /etc/secureboot_key/MOK.der
 sudo mokutil --import /etc/secureboot_keys/MOK.der